UP-DETR: Unsupervised Pre-training for Object Detection with Transformers: UP-DETR

-where $\mathbf{X}_{i, j}$ determines whether the object query $q_i$ attends to the interaction with the object query $q_j$.
+where $X_{i, j}$ determines whether the object query $q_i$ participates the interaction with the object query $q_j$.
 For intuitive understanding, the attention mask in \figref{fig:multi} displays $1$ and $0$ corresponding to $0$ and $-\infty$ in \eqref{eq:mask}, respectively.
+Attention mask also slightly leads to a lower loss as demonstrated in \secref{attmask}.